 - Variety of color options available

 - It possesses a discreet design and is more invisible than IIC and CIC hearing aids.

 - It is easy to adjust as well as in handling.

 RICs are a type of open-fit device that uses a thin plastic “micro” tube that extends from the body of the hearing aid (housed behind the ear) over the outer ear and into the ear canal.
 A small, soft tip sits inside the ear canal without sealing it.
 This way, air and sound can continue to flow to the ear canal naturally, reducing feelings of being “plugged up”.

 Feedback and occlusion tend to be much less of a problem with RIC devices than they are with other hearing aids.

 With the ear canal open, wearers generally report a more natural sound which is judged to be more comfortable.
 As the receiver is located inside the ear canal, it gives more natural and crispy sounds quality.

 This type of device is a great choice for listeners with mild to moderate hearing issues because it amplifies high-pitched tones exceptionally well.
-If your loss is in the mild to the moderately severe range and you have the ability to manipulate small objects, these hearing aids may be a good option for you.
+If your loss is in the mild to the moderately severe range and you have the ability to manipulate small objects, these hearing machines may be a good option for you.

 The RIC provides the facility to change the power levels.
 This means you may use it without replacing if your hearing deteriorates in the future.

 You may enjoy the following benefits: